binaryfox0/fat8-the-mystery/docs/TDISKBASIC.md

 - 0x00026000 - 0x00045FFF hold user files
 - 0x00046000 - 0x0004FFFF unused (aka NULL)
 ## Structure
-## Unknown structure
-At track 1 (0x1000) where the strings says the location of IPL (Initial Program Loader) and BASIC: There is two instructions: `jp 0xd049` and `jp 0xd02c` but it point to two identical structure if load to memory at address `0xd000`.
-Pointed to file offset `0x102C` and `0x1049` with the size of 0x1D (29) bytes, maybe refer to some metadata about the filesystem and even the address to load the OS.

-At track 18 side 1: where the strings says the location of user files
 ### FAT8 directory
 <details>
 <summary>Hex view</summary>